flxhu/pedals/README.md

 The project consists of three things:
 1. a mechanical design of a collective stick, using only standard parts (no tools or 3D printer required),
-2. a mechanical design of pedals, again only using standart parts,
+2. a mechanical design of pedals, again only using standard parts,
 3. electronics for measuring stick sensors, transmitting the data over 2.4 GHz, along with a hub that presents itself as a normal USB joystick.

 # Collective Stick